UniBee-Billing/unibee-go-client/docs/UnibeeApiBeanDetailMerchantMemberDetail.md

 NewUnibeeApiBeanDetailMerchantMemberDetailWithDefaults instantiates a new UnibeeApiBeanDetailMerchantMemberDetail object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetMemberRoles

+`func (o *UnibeeApiBeanDetailMerchantMemberDetail) GetMemberRoles() []UnibeeApiBeanMerchantRoleSimplify`

+GetMemberRoles returns the MemberRoles field if non-nil, zero value otherwise.

+### GetMemberRolesOk

+`func (o *UnibeeApiBeanDetailMerchantMemberDetail) GetMemberRolesOk() (*[]UnibeeApiBeanMerchantRoleSimplify, bool)`

+GetMemberRolesOk returns a tuple with the MemberRoles field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMemberRoles

+`func (o *UnibeeApiBeanDetailMerchantMemberDetail) SetMemberRoles(v []UnibeeApiBeanMerchantRoleSimplify)`

+SetMemberRoles sets MemberRoles field to given value.

+### HasMemberRoles

+`func (o *UnibeeApiBeanDetailMerchantMemberDetail) HasMemberRoles() bool`

+HasMemberRoles returns a boolean if a field has been set.

 ### GetCreateTime